DENTAL CROWN & BRIDGES

 Crowns come in different varieties: porcelain, composite resin, ceramic and stainless steel.
 Each type has its own pros and cons and getting the type of crown is more than just a personal preference.

-Our dentists at Wellness Dental Studio will carefully evaluate your teeth and choose the best type tailored to your teeth.
+Our dentists at Wellness Dental Studio will carefully evaluate your teeth and choose the best type tailored to your Crowning teeth in Singapore.

 How is a Dental Crown Procedure Done?